 Currently, the installers are built on the NSIS installer framework.
 This is a Windows-only framework which compiles scripts written in its custom language (along with some native plugins) into an executable installer.

-We build three different kinds of installers, the Stub Installer, the Full Installer, and an MSI package which wraps the full installer.
-The stub is the default installer intended for most individual users, and the full installer and MSI are aimed at power users and administrators who need more control, and the MSIX is aimed at enterprise users who need to control deployment.
+We build four different kinds of installers, the Stub Installer, the Full Installer, an MSI package which wraps the full installer, and an MSIX package.
+The stub is the default installer intended for most individual users, the full installer and MSI are aimed at power users and administrators who need more control, and the MSIX is aimed at enterprise users who need to control deployment.